-In FY 2016, the effective corporate income tax was a US\$ 0.1 million loss (an effective tax rate of 0.5%) compared to a US\$ 0.7 million profit in the same period last year.
-Certain deferred tax assets have not been recognized during the quarter given the Company's policy of recognizing deferred tax assets only when they can be used against taxable profit within a reasonable timeframe (generally five years) and in countries in which the Company operates.
+In FY 2017, the effective corporate income tax was a US\$ 1.6 million gain (an effective tax rate of 12.5%) compared to a US\$ 0.1 million loss in the same period last year.
+Certain deferred tax assets have not been recognized during the year given the Company's policy of recognizing deferred tax assets only when they can be used against taxable profit within a reasonable timeframe (generally five years).